 Jimson weed has already appeared in a few small stands in New Hampshire sand dunes.
 If ingested, this plant is highly poisonous.
 To curb its spread, volunteers will be slathering on their sunscreen and heading to the beach to help scout for this species on our sandy shores.
 Once found, volunteers can use a mobile app (“IPANE”) to report their finds, and help direct future control activities.

 “Folks living in the seacoast area are no strangers to invasive plants.
 Most people have a pesky bittersweet vine or multiflora rose in their yard that they are relentlessly yanking out,” says Joanne.
 “Our new Weed Watchers are doing a true service for the natural lands of the seacoast by protecting them from the next round of invasive species.
 Through their observations, we’ll be better informed as to when and where a new species of invasive plant is detected so we can quickly act to control these populations before they become the next ubiquitous backyard weed.”

-As part of the workshop, volunteers pulled a population of garlic mustard from the Lubberland Creek Preserve that was identified by the Conservancy’s Early Detection Program 3 years ago.
-Volunteers spent 2 hours pulling the plants.
+As part of Weed Watcher Training, volunteers have been pulling a population of garlic mustard from the Lubberland Creek Preserve that was first identified in 2011 by the Conservancy’s Early Detection Program.
+During their last outing, volunteers spent 2 hours pulling the plants.
 They didn’t top any hamburgers that day, but they did fill over 30 garbage bags with their finds!

 For more information on any of these species, or to join in the volunteer monitoring effort, please contact Joanne Glode.